Sapporo Teine: Facilities

 Sapporo Teine ski resort is separated into the Highland Zone, and the Olympia Zone.
 Also, connecting the 2 zones is the Rainbow Course, a super long course with a maximum run length of 5.4 km from the summit.
 Other facilities at the ski resort are Highland Ski Center (with lift ticket sales, rental gear, shop, restaurant, coin lockers, nursery, etc.), Olympia House and North Maple (restaurants), Hot Café 1024 (cafeteria), the General Information Booth, and Pandaruman (kid's winter park; snow play, skiing, etc.).

-The Highland Zone comprises various kinds of courses for all levels of skiers.
-Here is also the place to enjoy a great view over the city and the sea of Japan on sunny days.
+The Highland Zone comprises various courses intended for skiers of different skill levels.
+It is also notable for its view of the city below.

 The Olympia Zone, includes both intermediate and advanced levels courses.
 At this zone is located the Olympic flame-holder, exactly as it did during the games.

 Both zones are open to the public (for skiing and snowboarding practice), between early December and late March, every year.